 There are several ways of folding and inserting it.
 The most common is the “C” fold.
 You fold the cup and fold it once again to make a C or U and insert it into the vagina and then it pops open.
 You can sit on a toilet seat, or squat or stand and rest one leg on the toilet seat and insert.

 What if I am not able to remove it?

 Yes, this anxiety is always there the first or second time.
 Then it vanishes.
-First squat freely and put the index finger alone and feel the tip of the cup.
+First, squat freely and put the index finger alone and feel the tip of the cup.
 You will be reassured that it is still there.
-Then take a few deep breathes and relax yourself.
+Then take a few deep breathes and relax.
 The muscles will also relax.
 The cup should descent a little.
 Then with 2 fingers gently ease out to remove the cup.
-While in squat position, you can also try to bear down as you would do to pass the motion.
+While in a squat position, you can also try to bear down as you would do to pass the motion.
 This act of bearing down helps slide the cup down so it can be removed easily.
 Once you have got the grip of the cup, pinch it at the bottom to release the seal created at the time of insertion.
-Never mistake to pull it out without releasing the seal as it may lead to some discomfort and may be injuries as well.
+Never make the mistake to pull it out without releasing the seal as it may lead to some discomfort and maybe injuries as well.